calabash/calabash-ios/README.md

 This guide explains how to setup and use Calabash for iOS.
 =============================================================

 After completing this guide you will be able to run tests locally against the iOS Simulator.
-You can also interactively explore your applications using the Ruby irb console.
+You can also interactively explore and interact with your application using the Calabash console.

 Finally, you will be able to test your app on real, non-jailbroken iOS devices via [the LessPainful service](http://www.lesspainful.com/).